Howell Township, New Jersey: Healthcare

-Most of Howell Township is served by the CentraState Healthcare System, which is a partner of Atlantic Health System and is affiliated with Rutgers Robert Wood Johnson Medical School.
-The main 287-bed hospital campus is located in neighboring Freehold Township and services the central New Jersey region.
+Howell Township is primarily served by the CentraState Medical Center, a 284-bed hospital campus located in neighboring Freehold Township.
+The CentraState hospital is a partner of Atlantic Health System, and is affiliated with Rutgers University’s Robert Wood Johnson Medical School; it services the Central Jersey region.
 The healthcare network offers additional services through its various family practices.
-Family practices accessible to Howell include locations in Jackson Township and Colts Neck Township.
+Family practices accessible to Howell include locations in Jackson and Colts Neck townships.

-The next closest major hospitals to the township are Monmouth Medical Center's Southern Campus in nearby Lakewood, Jersey Shore University Medical Center in nearby Neptune, and the Hamilton division of Robert Wood Johnson University Hospital.
+The next closest major hospitals to the township are the Monmouth Medical Center Southern Campus in neighboring Lakewood, Jersey Shore University Medical Center in Neptune, the Hamilton division of Robert Wood Johnson University Hospital, and Ocean University Medical Center in Brick.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Howell Township include: